 Molluscum Contagiosum

-Common, contagious skin infection that primarily affects children below the age of 14.1
+Common, contagious skin infection that primarily affects children under the age of 14.1

-Molluscum contagiosum is a common, contagious skin infection caused by the molluscipoxvirus.
-There are currently no FDA-approved therapies for molluscum, and upon seeking treatment, caregivers are faced with potentially painful in-office, dermatologist-administered physical procedures or cantharidin, or recommended off-label prescriptions and over-the-counter products.
-More than half of the patients diagnosed with molluscum are untreated and over 30% of those treated receive an off-label prescription with no molluscum indication or proven clinical efficacy.
-The average time to resolution is 13 months, however, some children experience lesions that may not resolve in 24 months.
+Molluscum contagiosum is a common, contagious skin infection caused by the molluscipoxvirus.2 More than half of patients diagnosed with molluscum are untreated3 as most healthcare providers employ a “watch and wait” strategy.4 Over 30% of those treated receive an off-label prescription with no molluscum indication or proven clinical efficacy.5 Others face potentially painful in office, healthcare provider administered physical procedures or cantharidin application.
+The average time to resolution is 13 months6, however, some children experience lesions that may not resolve in 24 months.

 • Causes round, firm, itchy bumps / lesions